 Average cost of auto insurance in Kentucky by coverage level

-Auto insurance rates in Kentucky can differ based on the coverage limit.
-In Kentucky, drivers must abide by the minimum liability limits of 25/50/25 to legally drive on the road.
+Car insurance costs in Kentucky can differ based on the coverage limit.
+To legally drive, Kentucky residents must adhere to the minimum liability limits of 25/50/25.

 Below are the Kentucky car insurance costs for three different coverage levels.